 Suspended students will be eligible for re-enrollment only after satisfactorily completing the action plan within the time frame set forth at the time of suspension.
-Members of the College of Pharmacy and Health Sciences Admissions Committee will decide, by a majority vote, whether a suspended student can re-enroll in the College.
+Members of the PharmD Admissions Committee will decide, by a majority vote, whether a suspended student can re-enroll in the College.
 The student will be notified in writing regarding the status of his/her re-enrollment request.
-The Admissions Committee decision will be final; no appeals to this decision will be heard.
+The PharmD Admissions Committee decision will be final; no appeals to this decision will be heard.

 Professional program students

-Re-enrollment following withdrawal for medical and/or other non-suspension reasons
+Re-enrollment following withdrawal for medical or other non-suspension reasons

 Students in the College of Pharmacy and Health Sciences represent the College as well as the profession of pharmacy.
 As such, they are expected to maintain a professional manner and conduct in practice settings and on campus.
 Inappropriate or disruptive behavior or communication demonstrated to peers, faculty, students, college staff, preceptors, or patients is not acceptable and will not be tolerated.
 Students shall strive to exemplify the ethical behavior described in the "Pledge of Professionalism" taken upon entrance into the professional program.
 Faculty have the authority to impose sanctions in cases of disruptive behavior or communication per the College of Pharmacy and Health Sciences Honor Code.
 This includes behavior which demonstrates a lack of respect for instructors, students, or others in the classroom or on rotation.
 Such sanctions may include, but are not limited to, asking the student to meet to discuss the nonprofessional behavior or communication or removal of the student from the learning situation.
 Honor Code violations can occur both in didactic course work as well as during rotations.
 They will be dealt with in the same manner and through the same processes.

-Issues of acdaemic integrity may also fall under the CPHS Honor Code.
+Issues of academic integrity may also fall under the CPHS Honor Code.
 Cheating is defined as an act, or attempted act, of giving or obtaining aid and/or information by illicit means in meeting any academic requirements, including examinations.
-Plagarism is defined as misprepresenting another's ideas, phrase, or discourse as one's own.
+Plagiarism is defined as misrepresenting another's ideas, phrase, or discourse as one's own.
 The penalty for cheating or plagiarism will depend upon the incident.
-Initiative of action that can lead to penalty is primarily the prefogative of the fauclty member involved.
-Possible penalties include a reprimand, grade penalty, dimissal from teh coruse and/or recommendation for dismissal from the University.
+Initiative of action that can lead to penalty is primarily the prerogative of the faculty member involved.
+Possible penalties include a reprimand, grade penalty, dismissal from the course and/or recommendation for dismissal from the University.
 A student may appeal a charge of cheating or plagiarism to the Honor Code Committee, according to the college policy.

 The College has implemented a chemical dependency policy for pharmacy students.
-If a student is suspected or known to have a problem, it should be brought to the attention of the Associate Dean for Academic and Student Affairs.
+If a student is suspected or known to have a problem, it should be brought to the attention of the Assistant Dean of Student Affairs and Enrollment Management.